stake-plus/govcomms/docs/GCBot.md

 1. **Database & Redis**
    - A MySQL DSN is required for all modules.
 The feedback module additionally needs Redis when enabled (`REDIS_URL`).
    - `shared/config/services.go` outlines every field loaded from the database or environment.
+   - Set `gc_url` in the `settings` table so feedback embeds can link back to your external discussion UI when mirroring to Polkassembly.

 2. **Discord Setup**
    - The bot requires the following gateway intents: Guilds, Guild Messages, Message Content.